Some say…it’s the single greatest musical instrument ever invented.

 5. Ovation

-And not really a “premium” brand either…
+While not really a budget brand, and not really a premium brand either…

 And they are undoubtedly the most distinctive-looking of all the brands on this list.
+It’s one of those looks you either really love or really hate.

 According to Ovation, the methods used in manufacturing these backs, based of helicopter engineering techniques, have the effect of controlling vibrations and minimizing unwanted feedback.